FAQs

 We are sorry for the inconvenience this may have caused.
 Please be aware that our smaller canvases do not come with wedges.
 If you would like to request wedges, please fill out our contact us form.

-Our logo/imagery may be requested in conjunction with adding our products to your store, your website or social media if there is a partnership.
 For further information or to request access to our assets, please contact us using the form with an explanation of the proposed use.

 We love to collaborate with artists, however, we do consider sponsorships and collaborations on a case-by-case basis.